- Supporting your Learning

 10. Case Studies

 Todd was diagnosed with very serious dyslexia when he was at primary school.
-Despite this, he did well at high school, which meant he was able to enrol on a Level 3 vocational Forensic Science course as well as resitting English.
+Despite this, he did well at secondary school, which meant he was able to enrol on a Level 3 vocational Forensic Science course as well as resitting English.

 Before he started college, we provided training on working with students who have dyslexia for staff who would be working with Todd.
 We agreed with his teachers that he would have learning support assistants to support him in most of his classes.
 We also arranged for him to have a reader, a writer and extra time for his exams, and for the exams to be printed on lilac coloured paper.
 By the end of his first year he had achieved his Level 1 qualification in Functional Skills in English.